fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 <!-- Kun jotain napeista painetaan, suoritetaan vastaava tapahtumankäsittelijä.
 Tapahtumankäsittelijä muuttaa komponentin _App_ tilaa funktion _setCounter_ avulla. **Tilaa muuttavan funktion kutsuminen aiheuttaa komponentin uudelleenrenderöitymisen.**  -->
 When one of the buttons is clicked, the event handler is executed.
 The event handler changes the state of the _App_ component with the _setCounter_ function.
-**Calling a function which changes the state causes the component to rerender.**
+**Calling a function which changes the state causes the component to re-render.**

 <!-- Eli jos painetaan nappia <i>plus</i>, muuttaa napin tapahtumankäsittelijä tilan _counter_ arvoksi 1 ja komponentti _App_ renderöidään uudelleen.
 Komponentin uudelleenrenderöinti aiheuttaa sen "alikomponentteina" olevien _Display_- ja _Button_-komponenttien uudelleenrenderöitymisen. _Display_ saa propsin arvoksi laskurin uuden arvon 1 ja _Button_-komponentit saavat propseina tilaa sopivasti muuttavat tapahtumankäsittelijät. -->
 So, if a user clicks the <i>plus</i> button, the button's event handler changes the value of _counter_ to 1, and the _App_ component is rerendered.